 Baystate Health (BH), in partnership with its Community Benefits Advisory Councils, is pleased to issue a Request for Proposals (RFP).
-This RFP is made possible through the Massachusetts Department of Public Health’s (MDPH) Determination of Need (DoN) Community Health Initiatives (CHI) requirements related to the replacement of Baystate Medical Center’s Electrophysiology Catheterization Labs approved in November 2018. $1.2 million in funding will be awarded in grants to community based organizations across the four Baystate Health hospital regions.
+This RFP is made possible through the Massachusetts Department of Public Health’s (MDPH) Determination of Need (DoN) Community Health Initiatives (CHI) requirements related to the replacement of BMC’s 17 Operating Rooms as part of the Hospital of the Future project approved in December 2020. $1.2 million in funding will be awarded in grants to community based organizations across the four Baystate Health hospital regions.

-The health priority focus areas for each BH hospital are named below.
+Here are the health priority focus areas for each BH hospital:

 Community Benefits Investments